-'Monte dei Paschi di Sienna Bank' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Monte dei Paschi di Sienna Bank' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Monte dei Paschi di Sienna Bank is the oldest bank in Italy, Europe, and the world.
 It is also among the most important financial institutions in Italy as the third largest Italian bank.
 As the flagship brand of the MPS Group (Monte Paschi Sienna), it leads the domestic market and lending market in market share percentages.
 It trades on the country’s most impressive and respected index, the FTSE MIB in Milan, the nation’s financial center.

 The bank is affectionately known as “il Monte” by millions of Italians who are customers, investors, or creditors to it around the country.
 Founded in 1472 by merchants in the then Republic of Sienna, the bank has evolved into the ideal reminder of the once-glorious medieval banking and mercantile traditions of both Sienna and the formerly independent Italian city states.